-Sector Plan/ Bylaws Description summary Spatial Development Framework (SDF), 2013 The municipality reviewed its SDF SDF in 2014.
-Due to the new SPLUMA legislation, the municipality has put some budget aside to review the SDF in the next financial year in order copmply with SPLAMA act.
+Sector Plan / Rylaws Description summary Sector Plan/ Bylaws Spatial Development Framework (SDF), 2013 The municipality has developed an SDF which is currently due for review.
 The purpose of a Spatial Development Framework is to provide general direction to guide Integrated Development Planning and decision-making as well as actions over a multi-year period, and to create a strategic framework for the formulation of an appropriate land use management system.
 The compilation of a Spatial Development Framework was identified as an important Land Use Management tool that is aligned to the District SDF, LEGDP, PSDF and NSDP The SDF addresses the most prevalent spatial needs in the municipal area will be addressed.
 It incorporates a spatial settlement strategy that promotes mixed land use and enhances service delivery.
-In addition, the SDF clearly outlines the current situation, as well as the desired form and composition of the municipal settlement development by addressing: Current trends regarding development and service provision Capital investment programmes/priority areas Strategic Development Areas Policy direction and objectives Sustainable rural development Urban development boundary Movement Nodal development Density/settlements Environmental management guidelines Optimal location for Multi-Purpose Community Development Centres (MPCCs) where a range of social and economic services and facilities should be concentrated.
+In addition, the SDF clearly outlines the current situation, as well as the desired form and composition of the municipal settlement development by addressing: Current trends regarding development and service provision Capital investment programmes/priority areas Strategic Development Areas Policy direction and objectives Sustainable rural development Urban development Density/settlements Environmental management guidelines Optimal location for Multi-Purpose Community Development Centres (MPCCs) where a range of social and economic services and facilities should be concentrated.
 The SDF seeks to inform the decisions of development tribunals and other decision-making bodies, as well as create a framework for investor confidence.
 Town Planning Scheme The municipality has developed the town planning scheme which is now outdated and is due for review.
-The plan provides guidelines on conditions to be imposed regarding the payment contributions for the Provision of services, open spaces and Parks as envisaged in Section 20(2) (c) of the Town Planning and Township Ordinance, 1986 (Ordinance 15 of 1986) Land use management scheme The municipalty does have the land use management scheme which was developed through the assistance of coghsta.
+The plan provides guidelines on conditions to be imposed regarding the payment contributions for the Provision of services, open spaces and Parks as envisaged in Section 20(2) (c) of the Town Planning and Township Ordinance, 1986 (Ordinance 15 of 1986) Land use management scheme The municipalty does have the land use management scheme which was developed through the assistance of coghsta Precinct Development Plan for Groblersdal town The municipality does have the precinct development for Groblersdal town.
+The plan focuses on Groblersdal town in particular the primary